 8‐10 February 2019 - The Enniskillen Hotel

-This year IPMAG is also introducing a student research session where undergraduate and post-graduate students present a 10 minute illustrated talk on their current research in any area of post medieval cultural heritage studies.
-This is to encourage new research and experience of public speaking in a friendly and collegiate atmosphere.
+Student research (undergraduate or post-graduate) is particularly encouraged in any area of post-medieval cultural heritage studies.
+This is specifically to encourage new research and to provide a space to gain experience of public speaking in a friendly and collegiate atmosphere.

 Deadline for submissions on or before Friday 16 November 2018